Lessons From 11 Years of Operating: Mestek, Inc. (MCCK)

 • Imagine being an employee and reading your company's annual shareholder letter.
 How good would it make you feel?
 To know that management cares that much about its people and culture?
 Pretty damn good if you ask me.

-“We strive to grow organically with new products, higher market share, and new untapped markets; and we are always eager to provide a good home for other businesses in our industries.
+"We strive to grow organically with new products, higher market share, and new untapped markets; and we are always eager to provide a good home for other businesses in our industries.
 Mestek has acquired a substantial number of companies during our sixty-eight year history. mostly private family-owned enterprises.
-Our track record of preserving local employment, and respecting the people and culture of these businesses is apparent, a source of great satisfaction for us.
+Our track record of preserving local employment, and respecting the people and culture of these businesses is apparent, a source of great satisfaction for us."

 • If you replaced “Mestek” with Brent Beshore's "Permanent Equity", could you tell the difference?
 Mestek takes a long-term, permanent equity approach to acquiring family-owned businesses within their niches.
 Here's the key point: they do whatever they can to not screw things up when they buy.

-• In other words, they keep the local management in place, keep the employees — let the business operate the way it wants.
-Who’s to say you’re going to go in and make changes that are positive for the business?
+• In other words, they keep the local management in place, keep the employees -- let the business operate the way it wants.
+Who’s to say you're going to go in and make changes that are positive for the business?

-“Mestek believes in a relaxed management style.
+I love how Reed ends this paragraph, it's something I wish every CEO of a public company would utter:"Unlike private equity firms, we buy, build, and hold, forever.
+We become part of their culture and they become part of our culture.
+Traditions matter."
+Love it.
+You can't value sentences like that through a screener or a DCF model."Mestek believes in a relaxed management style.
 We strive to win, but not at any cost.
 Having fun along the way, for all of us, is also a part of our culture.
 We try to succeed by making work a liberating and creative experience, an activity worth doing on its own merits, not simply for a paycheck.
-We ask people to do the job and then allow them to do it their way within reasonable limits, no one size fits all attitude.”
+We ask people to do the job and then allow them to do it their way within reasonable limits, no one size fits all attitude."

 • There are a few things we can pull from this.
 First is the idea of a "relaxed management style."
 I like how Reed mentions the company strives to win, but won't cut corners or engage in shady business to get there.
 Reed wants employees to love working at Mestek.
 Plain and simple.